Tubbz-alt/capratTX/README.md

 status](https://travis-ci.com/pnnl/capratTX.svg?branch=master)](https://travis-ci.com/pnnl/capratTX)
 <!-- badges: end -->

-The goal of capratTX is to simulate water storage reservoirs providing cooling water to thermal power plants in the ERCOT.
+The goal of `capratTX` is to simulate water storage reservoirs providing cooling water to thermal power plants in the ERCOT.

 ## Installation

-You can install the development version of capratTX using `devtools`:
+You can install the development version of `capratTX` using `devtools`:

 ``` r
 library(devtools)
 install_github("pnnl/capratTX")
 ```

+## Contact

+  - Please use [issues](https://github.com/pnnl/capratTX/issues) for Q &
+    A.
+  - For other information please contact Sean Turner (<sean.turner@pnnl.gov>)